peerkar/liferay-gsearch/README.md

 ### Step 4

 Create a page with friendly URL "/viewasset" on a same site as the search portlet and place an Asset Publisher on it.

+### Step 5

+Many features are disabled by default.
+Check configuration options in Control Panel -> System Settings -> GSearch.
+Defaults with examples are provided.

 __That's all.__